AlexandriaDAO/core/src/perpetua/perpetua.md

 ## V1 Features

+- UseShelfOpererations useEffect needs to be brought back.

 - Add appears-in in the frontend.
 - Add tags to the frontend.
 - Add number of items as a shelf details.